Chhodia/Datorium8/README.md

-#Pirma limeņa virsraksts
+#     Pirma limeņa virsraksts
-## Otra limeņa virsraksts
+## Otra limeņa virsrakst
 ###### Mazakais virsraksts